Straight Outta Burbank...

 Straight Outta Burbank... is the second EP of The Burbank Duology by American rock band Stone Sour.
 The EP consists of another five cover songs from bands that influenced the members.
 The EP's title is a reference to the 1988 N.W.A. album Straight Outta Compton.

 Marketing

-The album's cover artwork was revealed on November 9, 2015, while the track list was also revealed on the same day on the Rolling Stone magazine.
+The album's cover artwork was revealed on November 9, 2015, while the track list was revealed the same day in Rolling Stone magazine.
 The whole EP was released on Black Friday 2015 on Record Store Day, which was the same as last record.